Back

 Abdominal pain, vomiting, nausea, dizziness, lightheadedness, fatigue, sleep disturbances, ringing in the ears or swelling of the legs may occur.
 These are all mild side effects, but if you notice them, please tell your doctor.

-Gastrointestinal bleeding, facial oedema, urticaria, asthma attack or loss of consciousness may occur extremely rarely.
+Gastrointestinal bleeding, facial swelling, hives, asthma attack or loss of consciousness may occur extremely rarely.
 These are serious side effects that require immediate medical attention.

-Medicines such as Nalgesine may be associated with a slightly increased risk of heart attack ("myocardial infarction") or stroke.
+Medicines such as Nalgesin may be associated with a slightly increased risk of heart attack (“myocardial infarction”) or stroke.

 If you get any side effects, tell your doctor, pharmacist or nurse.
-This includes all possible side effects not described in this leaflet.
-You can also report adverse reactions directly through the Medicines Executive Agency, 8 Damyan Gruev Street
+This includes any possible side effects not listed in this leaflet.
+You can also report side effects directly via the Bulgarian Medicines Agency, 8 Damyan Gruev Street.

 1303 Sofia